Labor & Employment Law Concentration

 Students participate in a Workers’ Rights Clinic, representing low-wage workers in claims for unemployment compensation and denial of employment licenses.

-Students earn course credit for externships with the National Labor Relations Board and Equal Employment Opportunity Commission.
-Working under the supervision of law professors and government attorneys, students learn legal doctrine and practice skills while handling unfair labor practices and employment discrimination cases.
+Students earn course credit for externships at the National Labor Relations board and Equal Employment Opportunity Commission, and Minnesota's Human Rights Department and Bureau of Mediation Services.
+Working under the supervision of law professors and government attorneys, students learn legal doctrine and practice skills while handling labor employment discrimination cases, and policy issues.

 The Twin Cities legal community offers students abundant opportunities for part-time work during the school year or full-time work during the summer in labor and employment law.